-The expected human and economic impacts of the COVID-19 epidemic that broke out in 2019 and that was declared a pandemic in 2020 will affect a wide variety of segments and areas at both society and economy, as well as economic participants; their effects can only be roughly estimated and, as such, carry substantial risks.
-Given its very nature, the operation of the Company are not expected to be severely restricted by the pandemic's adverse consequences; this is explained in more detail in chapter 3. herein.
+The expected human and economic impacts of the various mutants of the pandemic caused by the COVID-19 virus that broke out in 2019 and that was declared a pandemic in 2020 will affect a wide variety of segments and areas at both society and economy, as well as economic participants; their effects can only be roughly estimated and, as such, carry substantial risks.
+Given its very nature, the operation of the Company is not expected to be severely restricted by the pandemic's potential future adverse consequences; this is explained in more detail in chapter 3.
+The impacts of the Covid-19 pandemic on the Company's report herein.